 Originally crafted by 17th century whalers for their children, the whale cart

-of today is often seen in a much cruder and much less mobile form than its predecessors.
+of today is often seen in a simpler and much less mobile form than its predecessors.

 BEAR: AINU NINGYO